What kind of accuracy can I expect from Canvas?

 You can learn more about compatible devices here: What device should I use with Canvas?

-The accuracy of mobile 3D scanning depends a lot on the user and the environment, so unfortunately an absolute tolerance, e.g., "all measurements ever will always be within X millimeters," can't be provided.
+The accuracy of mobile 3D scanning depends a lot on the user and the environment, so unfortunately, an absolute tolerance, e.g., "all measurements ever will always be within X millimeters," can't be provided.
 A football field will have more absolute error than a kitchen, as will a hall of mirrors.

 So, what can I expect in terms of hard numbers?

 Across the case studies we've run with professionals out in the field — using Canvas on real-world projects — we see that most measurements in the final CAD file generated are within 1-2% of what's verified manually by tape measure, laser range-finder, or existing blueprint.
-These case studies have been conducted using Canvas with a LiDAR-enabled iOS device.

 Some of the dimensions in my final CAD model exceed the expected variance.
 Why?